Why Is Playground Safety Important?

 Safe Equipment Guidelines

-Because swings, slides, and climbing equipment are so different from one another, each requires a different set of safety considerations.
+Swings, slides, and climbing equipment have different safety concerns.
 And some kinds of equipment are not safe for playgrounds, no matter how careful kids are.

-Swings are the most frequent source of childhood injuries from moving equipment on a playground.
-But a few simple precautions can help keep kids safely swinging in the breeze:
+Swings are the most common source of childhood injuries from moving equipment on a playground.
+But a few simple precautions can help keep kids safely swinging:

 - Swings should be made of soft material such as rubber or plastic, not wood or metal.